 However, it appears that Rush-leaved Fescue must have been present after all.
 Most of the early modern Kent records came from Sandwich Bay, where various recorders noted it, at least from the 1930s onwards.
 Francis Rose described it (in his unpublished Flora) as growing on 'fixed dunes, and white dunes becoming fixed; rare, but very locally abundant on the Sandwich dunes and at Shellness in Sheppey'.
 The reference to Sheppey was based on a 1962 occurrence on shell sand in a community of Ammophila arenaria (Marram).
+He noted no West Kent records, although R.A.
+Boniface claimed a 1947 sighting from the Isle of Grain.
 Rush-leaved Fescue was noted in Philp (1982) as subspecies arenaria of Festuca rubra, present on coastal sand-dunes in the Greatstone and Sandwich Bay areas.
 Those two locations also provided the three tetrad records given in Philp (2010).